St Francis by Margaritone 1250

 Little is known of Margaritone's life.
 The only documentary record of his existence dates from 1262, when he lived in Arezzo.
 However, a fair number of his works are known to survive; unusually for the time, most are signed.
 Their nature and distribution indicate that Margaritone was much in demand as an artist, both in Arezzo and throughout Tuscany.
 Outside Italy, his fame rests mainly on his entry in Giorgio Vasari's The Lives of the Artists.

 Margaritone's style is uniquely identifiable, standing as it does outside the mainstream of 13th-century Italian painting.
-His work has at times been dismissed as either reactionary and provincial, and indeed he was often held up by critics in the 19th century as a prime example of the barbarism perceived in late Byzantine painting.
-Given the lack of surviving dates, no chronology for his career has yet been created.
+His work has at times been dismissed as reactionary and provincial, and indeed he was often held up by critics in the 19th century as a prime example of the supposed “barbarism” of late Byzantine painting.
+Given the lack of surviving dates, no clear chronology for his career has yet been established.
+Paintings by Margaritone are held at the National Gallery of Art in Washington, D.C., and at the National Gallery, London; in addition, a number of works may be found at sites around Arezzo.
+His signature reads “MARGARIT___RITIO ME FECIT.”
+Margaritone’s given name was Margarito, but it was transcribed erroneously by Vasari as “Margaritone,” the name by which he is known today.

 Comments